MeteoDataApp/Frontend/README.md

   - **Format:** `"YYYY-MM-DD"`
   - **Description:** The date for which records should be retrieved.
 The endpoint extracts records where the `"Date"` field matches the requested date.

+#### Error Handling
+`400 Bad Request`: If the `date` argument was not received, the server responds with `400 Bad Request`.
+`405 Method Not Allowed`: If the server receives an unrecognised HTTP/S Method, it responds with `405 Method Not Allowed` `500 Internal Server Error`: If the server fails to construct the JSON Response, the server responds with `500 Internal Server Error`

 #### Behavior
 - The endpoint parses the provided date string into a datetime object.
 - The MongoDB query filters documents where: